englercj/lumber/README.md

  - `encoder`: defaults to: `'json'`
  - `filename`: The filename to log to, defaults to: `'app.log'`
+ - `fileMode`: The file permission to set on the file, defaults to: `'0666'`
+ - `maxSize`: The max size of the file in byte before it is rotated, defaults to: `52428800` (50MB)
+ - `rotate`: When rotating files if we have more than this number oldest logs are deleted, defaults to: `10`

 #### Webservice Transport

  - `encoder`: defaults to: `'json'`